geoscixyz/em/content/introduction/index.rst

 How to use this resource
 ------------------------

-There are multiple ways to use em.geosci
+There are multiple ways to use em.geosci:

 - to ask a question about some aspect of electromagnetics